Gr. 4-6: Science, Technology, Engineering, Art & Math

-Code and Design Games & Animate Stories- Gr.
+Code and Design Games & Stories- Gr.
 2-4

-Campers discover the basics of programing as they create animated stories, video games, and interactive artwork.
+Young campers discover the basics of programing as they create and animate stories, video games, and interactive artwork.
 Using colorful programming blocks, campers drag and “snap” together the blocks to make a character (sprite) walk, speak, play music, or interact with other sprites.
 As campers create with Scratch and Codespark, they learn to think creatively, work collaboratively, and reason systematically.
 They learn computer science sequences, loops, conditions, variable, and functions.

-CoSpaces Edu enables students to build, code and explore their own creations in Virtual or Augmented Reality, while demonstrating their learnings and developing essential digital skills.
-Creating in CoSpaces Edu is a simple drag and drop process using a variety of creation features including 3D objects, building blocks, block-based coding and much more.
-CoSpaces Edu’s visual coding language CoBlocks is ideal for young coders and a great introduction to computational thinking.
+Step into the future as CoSpaces Edu enables students to create stories, games, exhibitions, and simulations, as they build, code and explore those creations in Virtual or Augmented Reality.
+Create anything in 3D, animate and code, then explore your creations in VR with our Oculus Quest Headsets!
+Creating in CoSpaces Edu is a simple drag and drop process using a variety of features including 3D objects, building blocks, block-based coding and much more.
+CoBlocks, the visual coding language, is ideal for young coders and a great introduction to computational thinking.

 Teens & Tweens Code – Gr.
 4-8